-Currently, the OpenSky network only monitors the 1090 MHz SSR Mode S downlink channel, including ADS-B. This means that we can provide on the one hand low-level data (down to single transponder transmissions) and on the other hand high-level tracking data of the form "at date and time T, aircraft A was at position X and altitude Y and moved into direction D at a speed of V".
-We do not currently map this to commercial flight schedules, so we cannot give any information on, for example, delays.
+The OpenSky network collects raw air traffic control communication.
+It monitors the 1090 MHz SSR Mode S downlink channel, including ADS-B and has also recently started collecting FLARM data.
+This means that we can provide on the one hand low-level data (down to single transponder transmissions) and on the other hand high-level tracking data of the form "at date and time T, aircraft A was at position X and altitude Y and moved into direction D at a speed of V".
+While we have began to integrate route information into the live view of the OpenSky Explorer, we do not currently map this to commercial flight schedules.
+This means that we cannot give any information on, for example, delays.
 While more information can be inferred by combining our data with other data sources, this is beyond the scope of our services.

 When/how do you get origin/destination airports for flights?
 Why are there no flights for today?

 We infer flights for both our Rest API and our Impala database in a nightly batch procedure from the ADS-B tracks collected for the finished day (UTC).
 For some more information on how they are derived, you can refer to this publication.This also means that we only have historical flight data for previous days, no live flights and no commercial data about schedules, delays or cancellations etc (definitely no passenger numbers!).